 - 8. Create a directory for your modules in your home directory (W:\ in the ECE labs).
 Note: Make sure that the path to your project directory has no spaces.
 W:\ece532\ is probably a good choice.
 In this directory, you should unzip the m01.zip file available from the UofT EDK page.
 You should now have a W:\ece532\lab1\ directory in which you'll create your project for this module. - 9.
 Start XPS by going to Start \rightarrow Programs \rightarrow Xilinx ISE Design Suite 10.1 \rightarrow EDK \rightarrow Xilinx Platform Studio. - 10.
 Once Xilinx Platform Studio has opened, a window should appear that describes several methods of loading a project.
 Select Base System Builder Wizard and click OK.
 The Base System Builder is a wizard that helps minimize the effort required to generate a system by building the necessary data files for XPS. - 11.
 The Create New XPS Project Using BSB Wizard dialog box is displayed.
 Browse to the directory named lab1 that you unzipped into your project work area and select it in the dialog box.
-Click Open on the dialog box to select the directory. - If you are using the XUPV2P board, you'll need to check the Use Repository Paths option to import the board definition files and the drivers for the board's specific peripherals.
-These files are contained in lib_rev_1_1.zip, which is available on the CD that came with the XUPV2P kit and online.
-Extract the ZIP file into the directory you created for the modules directory (i.e., W:\ece532\) and use the lib/ directory from that archive as your repository path (e.g., W:\ece532\lib\).
-If you use the wrong path, you'll be presented with an error dialog.
-Remember to avoid spaces in your paths! - Click OK on the Create New Project dialog box to start building the project. - 12.
+Click Open on the dialog box to select the directory. - If you are using the XUPV2P board, the board description file is not included in the EDK 10.1 SP3 installation.
+You need to download it from the Xilinx website.
+Open the ZIP file and extract the subdirectory Xilinx_XUP_V2P into the EDK installation path under \$XILINX_EDK/board/Xilinx/boards.
+Click OK on the Create New Project dialog box to start building the project. - 12.
 The Base System Builder Welcome dialog box is displayed.
 Select I would like to create a new design and click Next. - 13.
 The Base System Builder Select Board dialog box is displayed.
 With the XUPV2P board, select Xilinx as the Board Vendor, XUP Virtex-II Pro Development System as the Board Name, and C as the Board Revision.
 Click Next on the dialog box. - 14.
 The Base System Builder Select Processor dialog box is displayed.
 If you are using the XUPV2P board, you can select a PowerPC or a MicroBlaze processor.
 Select MicroBlaze for this experiment.
 Click Next on the dialog box. - 15.
 The Base System Builder Configure Processor dialog box is displayed.
 With the XUPV2P board, the Reference Clock Frequency is fixed at 100.00 MHz; set the Processor-Bus Clock Frequency to 25.00 MHz. - Regardless of which board you're using, select XMD with S/W debug stub as your Debug I/F. This selection uses a ROM monitor debug solution, not a true JTAG debug solution.
 A ROM monitor debug solution assumes that software can execute on the platform to do debugging.
 Select 64 KB in the Local Memory panel.
 All of the data and instruction processor memory will then be implemented using the internal block RAMs of the FPGA.
 Click Next on the dialog box.